JanitzDePaz/seat-reservation-system/client/README.md

 Welcome!
 This project is a **simple yet functional system** for selecting and reserving seats using a **React frontend** connected to a **Node.js + MongoDB backend**.

+⚠️ **Note:** This is my **first project involving a backend and database**, so there might be some rough edges or suboptimal implementations.

-The idea is straightforward: choose one or multiple seats, provide your **first name, last name and DNI**, and save your reservation directly to the database.
+The idea is straightforward: choose one or multiple seats, provide your **first name, last name and Email**, and save your reservation directly to the database.

 ---